Andy4495/emulator-8-bit/README.md

 The emulator was developed on Windows 10 using WSL 2 installed with Ubuntu 20.04 and gcc version 9.4.0.

-It is also compatible with Apple MacOS clang version 12.0.0.
+It is also compatible with Apple MacOS clang version 12.0.0 and Ubuntu 22.04 with gcc version 11.3.0.

-The automated build action configured in the `.github/workflows` directory builds the emulator with Ubuntu 22.04 and gcc version 11.3.0.

 I have not tried it on other platforms, but there is no machine dependent code.
 It should work as-is (or with minimal changes) on other unix-like platforms and compiler versions.